mahsa-teimourikia/DecisionTreesAndRandomForestsInPython/README.md

 Note that for tree visualizations you should do the following:
 * Install GraphViz: you can find the installation instructions ![here](http://www.graphviz.org/download/) (remember to add the _bin_ path to your PATH in system environment variables).
-* You also need import the path in your notebook, as the method used for visualizing the tree needs to access the "dot.exe" exutable: you can do this by:
+* You also need import the path in your notebook, as the method used for visualizing the tree needs to access the "dot.exe" executable: you can do this by:
 `import os`
 `os.environ["PATH"] += os.pathsep + 'C:/Program Files (x86)/Graphviz2.38/bin/'`
 * Pydot: by `conda install pydot-ng` on Anaconda or using pip: `pip install pydot`.